yashmeet-coder/Stackr/README.md

 **Next.js & TypeScript for the whole project**

 As this would be a client facing website the loading times are important.
 Next.js with app router and server side rendering/incremental static regeneration is a good choice for this project.
 TypeScript for type safety and better developer experience and less runtime errors.
+Though currently this is using CSR as it reads data from localStorage as no backend is involved.

 **Fractional indexing for order**